jinkashiwada/QS4/README.md

 ## How to Cite
 If you refer to this work during the review period, please cite it as follows:

 > Kashiwada, J. and Nihei, Y. (2025).
-Evaluation of Water Surface Velocity Distribution Using a Quasi-Static Stabilization Technique for Social Sensing (QS4).
+Evaluation of Water Surface Velocity Distribution Using a Quasi-Static Stabilization Technique for Social Sensing.
 Manuscript submitted for publication.

 A DOI and formal citation will be added after acceptance.